 I have a police check, or teachers registration check.
 Can these be accepted?

 Unfortunately not.
-SLSSA have mandated that the DHS check is the only one to be accepted by clubs (the DCSI check can be accepted if it is less than 3 years old).
+SLSSA have mandated that the DHS check is the only one to be accepted by clubs.

 How long do the checks take to process?

-Is a ‘Nippers support person’ required to hold a check?
+Is a ‘Nippers support person’ required to have a check?

 Is a Life Member required to have a check?